atoptima/Coluna.jl/docs/src/strategies.md

 abstract type AbstractTreeSearchStrategy <: AbstractStrategy end # To choose the node
 ```

-The role of a strategy is to implement some of the sub-routines of the whole algorithm.
-Its use is linked to the part of the algorithm which it was designed for.
-For example, a strategy inheriting from `AbstractConquerStrategy` defines how a node of the branch-and-bound tree is going to be solved.
+The role of a strategy is to implement some of the sub-routines of the whole
+algorithm.
+Its use is linked to the part of the algorithm which it was designed
+for.
+For example, a strategy inheriting from `AbstractConquerStrategy` defines
+how a node of the branch-and-bound tree is going to be solved.

 A combination of these three types of strategy is a `GlobalStrategy`.
-It defines the behavior of `Coluna` to solve the decomposed problem.
+It defines the behavior of the `ReformulationSolver` to optimize the decomposed
+problem.

 ```julia
 struct GlobalStrategy <: AbstractStrategy